PJWalker/daggerheart/content/Items/Woven Net.md

+---
+publish: "true"
+---

 A net that can be used to trap small creatures.

-Use as a Finesse action.
+Use as a [[Finesse]] action.
 On success, the difficulty to break free is 16.